polterguy/phosphorusfive/core/p5.webapp/system42/apps/CMS/README.md

-The System42 CMS
+System42's CMS
 ========

 The CMS application is a pretty nifty Content Management System, allowing you to create and publish your own websites and pages.
-In addition to being able to create HTML in a WYSIWYG environment, it also allows for you to create "lambda pages".
+In addition to being able to create HTML in a WYSIWYG environment, it also allows for you to create _"lambda"_ pages.

 A lambda page, is a page that instead of passing raw HTML to the client, allows you to create Hyperlambda that is evaluated on the server.
-Ususally, you would want to create some wort of Ajax Widget hierarchy when creating your lambda pages.
+Ususally, you would want to create some sort of Ajax Widget hierarchy when creating your lambda pages.
+But you can also create for instance web service pages, and pages without GUI in any ways if you wish.

+To run the CMS, you need to be logged in as root.

-Below is an example of content you might want to put into your lambda page, that creates a simple "literal" widget for you, which once clicked, changes its innerHTML to "Hello World!".
+Below is an example of content you might want to put into your lambda page, that creates a simple literal widget for you, which once clicked, changes its innerHTML to _"Hello World!"_.

 ```
 create-literal-widget